 I think you tend to learn most of your main cooking and cleaning habits from whatever you saw your parents do (or not do) growing up.
 While I have been trying to make a lot of healthy changes in my life in recent years and opt for more nontoxic options, I never really relied on some of the more harsher chemicals to clean my house, and I’m pretty sure that’s mostly because that’s how my mom cleaned our home growing up.
-I clean most surfaces with simple soap and water whenever I can get away with it and only pull out the chemicals when something really calls for it (although I’m looking for natural solutions to those situations now too).
+I clean most surfaces with simple soap and water whenever I can get away with it, love my no-sew reusable swiffer covers, and only pull out the chemicals when something really calls for it (although I’m looking for natural solutions to those situations now too).

 This house has the first tiled shower that we’ve ever had (usually it’s the one-piece white plastic shower situation), and I’ve noticed that the tile and grout seem to have a much greater potential for mildew buildup than the other showers did.
 The shower also has a dark, multi-colored brown tile (not my favorite as you can imagine), which makes it extra hard to spot mildew buildup as it appears (I used Elsie’s beautiful new shower for the pics in this post though – isn’t it dreamy?).
 Thankfully, you can use a shower spray between each shower to help cut down on bacteria growing in the shower and have longer periods between more deep cleanings.
 And the best part of making this shower spray at home is that it’s all natural too!

 1 cup water

 1 cup white distilled vinegar